NRLParticipation/NRL-Cookbook/docs/administrators/grant-writing.md

 1. Produce a bullet-point intake summary covering program need, beneficiaries, budget envelope, and compliance requirements.
 Surface missing information explicitly.
 2. Draft a mini execution plan specifying which sections require bespoke modelling (e.g., budget tables, evaluation plan) and which can reuse past language.
 3. Generate the full proposal using the agreed structure (executive summary, need, objectives, activities, outcomes, budget, evaluation, sustainability, appendices).
 Inline footnotes should reference source documents.
-4. Create a risk & assumptions register with owner, due date, and mitigation guidance for each unresolved input.
+4. Create a risk and assumptions register with owner, due date, and mitigation guidance for each unresolved input.
 5. Suggest follow-up prompts or tool calls the team can run (e.g., budget model, letters of support) ranked by urgency.
 </WORKFLOW>